LordZeuss/auto-authelia/README.md

 * Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
 Caddy.
 NGINX, Traefik, etc.
 * Adding the ability to setup the email portion in authelia config
-* Embedded video on how the to run the scripts, and using them with NPM.
+* Embedded video on how the to run the scripts, and using them with NPM & Caddy.
 For demo purposes as well as a short how-to.

 #### UPDATE 3/25: I will have a video demo/guide incoming.
 #### UPDATE 3/26: NPM & Caddy (setup for caddy) script added!